Bass Rock: Geography and geology

 The Bass does not occupy the skyline of the Firth quite as much as its equivalent in the Clyde, Ailsa Craig, but it can be seen from much of southern and eastern Fife, most of East Lothian, and high points in the Lothians and Borders, such as Arthur's Seat, and the Lammermuir.

 Human history

-The island was a retreat for early Christian hermits; St Baldred is said to have lived there around 600 AD.
+The island was a retreat for an early Christian saint, Baldred, "the Apostle of the Lothians".
+Baldred is believed to have founded a monastery at Tyninghame.
+However, at times he retreated to the Bass Rock where he built a small hermitage.